 - In case of an accident, avoid collateral threats by keeping a kit of road flares, candles, blankets, and cigarette-lighter power adapters for cell phones to ensure that you can contact and be contacted by others, such as CAA or 911.

-Research shows that most accidents that happen during wintertime are fundamentally due to people rushing and not taking the extra time needed to safely and carefully go about their outdoor activities.
+Research shows that most accidents that happen during the wintertime are fundamentally due to people rushing and not taking the extra time needed to safely and carefully go about their outdoor activities.
 Overwhelmingly, the best advice seems to be to accept the fact that you need to slow down.
 Give yourself more time to accomplish the tasks that you’re used to.
 That includes the additional time you need to get properly dressed.
 Remember that the colder months are a time of increased risk, and ensure that you are giving yourself every advantage in avoiding an injury this winter.

 Sadly, there’s no foolproof method.
 And during the wintertime, any one of us can fall victim to a common activity-based injury.
-No matter how diligent we may try to be or the precautions that we might take, awareness and prevention are the keys to an injury free winter holiday.
+No matter how diligent we may try to be or the precautions that we might take, awareness and prevention are the keys to an injury-free winter holiday.
 Despite all precautions, however, injuries do happen.
-At Livewell, we specialize in pinpointing the exact cause of your pain and injury, and working with you to create a recovery plan and support you through the work involved.
+At Livewell, we specialize in pinpointing the exact cause of your pain and injury and working with you to create a recovery plan and support you through the work involved.
 Be sure to consider Livewell for your rehabilitation requirements.